fraziern/d3aday/_exercises/summer_heat_2.md

 }
 {% endhighlight %}

-My complete code and working example is available on [codepen](https://codepen.io/fraziern/pen/LYEePWe).
+Complete code and a working example are available on [codepen](https://codepen.io/fraziern/pen/LYEePWe).

-#### My usual constraints

-1. Build a version of the inspiration viz, simplifying if necessary to keep it relatively quick
-1. Use only vanilla HTML, CSS, and JavaScript, as well as D3.js (I used v.5.0)
-1. Where possible, use real-world raw data, and make it accessible if it's not already

-Give it a try!